 In compliance with ABA Standard 509, the following information about Cumberland School of Law and its J.D. program is provided to current and prospective students.
-The Standard 509 Information Report is compiled from the latest (AY 2013) information submitted in the annual ABA questionnaire.
+The Standard 509 Information Report is compiled from the latest information submitted in the annual ABA questionnaire.

 The law school seeks a diverse student body that will make a contribution to the law school and the legal profession.
 To that end, every applicant’s file is thoroughly reviewed for admission.
 In addition to the LSAT and GPA, difficulty of major, personal challenges overcome, graduate work completed, scholarly achievements and volunteer and work experience are also considered.
 Applications are evaluated on a rolling basis, so it is important to apply early.

 Undergraduate colleges/universities: 44

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 157 entered with conditional scholarships; 33 conditional scholarships were eliminated